SvenDanilBorodun/EduBotics/examples/05-hand-tracking/README.md

-# PhosphoBot: Hand Tracking Example
+# EduBotics: Hand Tracking Example

 Control your robot using hand movements captured by your camera.

 ## Prerequisites

 - Python 3.6+
-- A robot running the PhosphoBot server
+- A robot running the EduBotics server
 - Webcam or camera connected to your computer
 - Required Python packages (install via `pip install -r requirements.txt`)